 We covered a number of topics including:

-– YouTube’s $100 million original channel initiative breathed life into MCN’s
+– YouTube’s $100 million channel initiative breathed life into MCN’s

 – MCN’s making money off clueless talent

-– That MCN’s exploited talent in the early days and have to evolve to stay relevant
+– That MCN’s exploited talent early on and have to evolve

 The Confessional is a series of anonymous interview with influencers, brands, marketers, agencies and MCN executives to get honest, no-bullshit opinions on working in the space – the biggest gripes, the toughest lessons, the most valuable advice.